piger/md2confluence/README.md

 ## Example usage

-For each page to import you have to create a metadata file; for example to import the document `notes.md` you need to create `notes.md.meta` having the contents:
+Each Markdown document that you want to import must have a *meta* header in the following format:

 ```
-id = confluence page id
+id: confluence page id
-space = confluence space
+space: confluence space
-title = the title of your page
+title: the title of your page
 ```

+This configure where the page will be uploaded to Confluence: the page ID of the page to overwrite, (for example the page at https://example.atlassian.net/wiki/pages/viewinfo.action?pageId=263915044 has the id `263915044`), the
+Confluence *Space* (for example: "ops") and the title.

 To configure authentication for jira you need to set three environment variables: `JIRA_USERNAME`, `JIRA_PASSWORD`, `JIRA_DOMAIN`.